dchen40/Solution-to-Collection-of-Data-Science-Take-home-Challenges-/README.md

 # Solution-to-the-book-A-collection-of-Data-Science-Take-home-Challenges-
-My python hands-on exercise on data wrangling and modeling

 This repository is for self-learning purpose.
 I am sharing my work and hopefully will help you with hands-on data science work.The original book is available at https://datamasked.com/.